 - A high school diploma or equivalent is required and you must be 18 years of age by the first day of class

 - You must be a U.S. citizen or permanent resident of the USA

 If English is your second language, see important information here.

 Prospective applicants and students must demonstrate appropriate, responsible, respectful, and professional behavior/conduct throughout the entire admission process and in all interactions and communications with the College.
 The College reserves the right to deny admission or rescind acceptance to anyone who does not conduct themselves in this manner

-Sentara College of Health Sciences seeks to admit qualified applicants without regard to race, color, religion, sex, age, national origin, or disability, provided the applicant is qualified to perform the tasks necessary to meet the requirements of the Program/Course with or without reasonable accommodation.
+Sentara College of Health Sciences seeks to admit qualified applicants without regard to race, color, religion, sex, age, national origin, or disability, provided the applicant is qualified to perform the tasks necessary to meet the requirements of the Program with or without reasonable accommodation.

 Important Information About Prerequisites

 If you’d like to apply to the CNL Program, learn more about the requirements and prerequisites here to find out if you are eligible.